Annie Leonard: Career

 In 1992, she testified in front of the US Congress on the topic of international waste trafficking.
 The work of Greenpeace and other organizations led to the 1992 Basel Convention, an international treaty to protect less developed countries from the dumping of hazardous waste by transnational corporations based in developed countries.

 Leonard is best known as the creator and narrator of the animated documentary about the life cycle of material goods, The Story of Stuff (2007).
 The documentary began as an hour-long talk and was made into a condensed film version based on popular demand.
 She also wrote a book version of the film, published in 2010 in the United States by Free Press of Simon & Schuster, in the UK by Constable & Robinson, and in Germany by Econ Verlag.

 After The Story of Stuff, she created The Story of Cap and Trade (2009), which addresses emissions trading.
 Subsequent productions include The Story of Bottled Water, The Story of Cosmetics, The Story of Electronics, The Story of Citizens United v.
 FEC, The Story of Broke, The Story of Change, and The Story of Solutions.

 In addition to her work on the Story of Stuff films, Leonard was co-creator and coordinator of GAIA (the Global Alliance for Incinerator Alternatives), serving on the boards of International Forum on Globalization (IFG) and the Environmental Health Fund.
 She previously worked for Health Care Without Harm, Essential Information, and Greenpeace International, and was coordinator of the Funders Workgroup for Sustainable Production and Consumption.

-Leonard was named the Executive Director for Greenpeace USA in May 2014.
+Leonard was named the executive director for Greenpeace USA in May 2014.

+In March 2022, actress and climate activist Jane Fonda co-founded the Jane Fonda Climate PAC (political action committee) with Leonard.

+In April 2025, Leonard announced that she was working on a new book celebrating the history of protest in the USA and the world.